Consensys/doc.teku/versioned_docs/version-23.12.0/reference/cli/index.md

   </TabItem>
 </Tabs>

-URL of a Checkpointz endpoint used to [start Teku from a recent state](../../get-started/checkpoint-start.md).
+URL of a checkpoint endpoint used to [start Teku from a recent state](../../get-started/checkpoint-start.md).

 By default, Teku tries to download the finalized state from the endpoint.
 If it can't download the finalized state, it tries to download the genesis state.